dokyuhan/Proyecto_TC2005B/GDD.md

       1. Develop the API for operations on the database entities.
       2. Implement all necessary protocols ( authentication and authorization if needed)

-3. Phase three
+3. Phase three (05-04-2024)

    1. Unity
-      1. Set up unity project and integrate basic UI elements.
-      2. Implement basic backend logic. (minimal viable setup)
+      1. Implement basic backend logic. (minimal viable setup)
    2. Website
       1. Integrate the API with Unity
+   3. Data base
+      1. Fill the data base will all the cards, realations and necessary tables.

-4. Phase four
+4. Phase four (12-04-2024)

    1. Visual elements
       1. Design the visual elements for the cards, levels, and screens.